excal04/element-catch/README.md

 	}

 ## How
-Read the code it's very simple and well documented.
+Read the code.
+It's very simple and well documented.